-I like fashion brands that broken ass students like myself can’t afford!
+I like fashion brands that brokeass students like myself can’t afford!
 Lol.
 If I had all the monies in the world, I would love to buy from Peter Do, with Phoebe Philo Céline aesthetics.

 In your opinion, what makes something art or design?
 Is there anything specific you look out for?

-I believe that art and design portrays a message, an intent, and the execution.
-Across the multi-disciplines of my work, I always keep a specific look out for the aspect of creating something that resonates with the audience.
-A concept that prompts new ways to think and ask yourself questions.
+I believe that art and design portray a message, an intent and the execution.
+Across the multi-disciplines of my work, I always look to create something that resonates with the audience.
+A concept that prompts new ways of thinking and asking yourself questions.

-What is one misunderstanding about fashion Singaporeans may have?
+What is one misunderstanding Singaporeans may have about fashion?